Table of Contents

 Life Attempt on Hoover (1979)

-In 1979 an assassination attempt was made against Larry Hoover by a homesexual Black Gangster nicknamed “Nissan.”
+In 1979 an assassination attempt was made on Larry Hoover by a homesexual Black Gangster nicknamed “Nissan.”
 He tried to stab Larry Hoover but did not succeed and died violently.
+It was Leureano “Shakey” Ramos, the founder of Milwaukee Kings, who saved Hoover’s life at that point.

 The Legacy of Folk Nation and People Nation: Unfulfilled Expectations